 I'm an engineer and electrician; can I install the solar power system myself?

 Although solar systems are not that highly complex, do it your-self installation is not possible/allowed.
-There are a number of complex Australian Standards and legislative requirements that apply which require trained, licensed and accredited solar power system installers.
+There are a number of detailed Australian Standards and legislative requirements that apply which require trained, licensed and accredited solar power system installers.
 Failure to adhere to them could not only void your product warranties but also your insurance policies, rebates, incentives and feed-in tariffs.

 The selection, matching and configuration of the various components is also important and requires a sequence for commissioning that can damage your solar power system/inverter if not carried out in accordance with training and instructions from you panel/inverter manufacturers.
 Roof attachment is also critical and needs to be handled by approved contractors and to Australian Standards if roof warranties and leaks are to be avoided.